MarioLisbona/CA-T2A2-API-Webserver/README.md

 Using an ORM to read and manipulate data from a database is known as 'hydration' which converts the value of each column of the database table into an object property.
 This property can now be read and manipulated in the application code, stored in memory and then committed or writen back to the database.
 The ORM is also used in reverse to convert the manipulated data back into a format to be written to the database.

 ORM's use one of two patterns, either Active Record or Data Mapper.
 Active Record and Data Mapper patterns are similar in that each will have a class that represents the table in the database.
 The class' attributes correspond to columns in the database table.
 This means that every object instance is effectively linked to a single row or record in that table.
-Active record differs from Data Mapper here in that it not only contains the data for column  of record in an object attribute, it also contains methods to perform actions on that data (Create, Read, Update, Delete).
+Active record differs from Data Mapper here in that it not only contains the column data of each record in an object attribute, it also contains methods to perform actions on that data (Create, Read, Update, Delete).

 This ability to query the database and develop and application in one language has the potential to speed up the development of an application in its early stages because the developers aren't having to swap back and forth between the language the application is coded in and the language used to query the database structures.
 ORM's also are database platform agnostic so that an application can be built with one type of database and then switched to a different database with minimal changes to the application code.
 Although in theory its possible to use, for example PostgreSQL in a staging environment and then swap to MySQL in a production environment without too much hassle, this is not a good practice as unforeseen errors could occur in the production environment that weren't tested for in the staging environment.